What do young people understand about synthetic cannabinoids in vapes?

 Workstream Psychological interventions

-Synthetic cannabinoids (SCs), sometimes known as spice or K2, are illegal substances made in a lab and initially designed to copy the effects of the main active substance in cannabis, tetrahydrocannabinol (THC).
+Synthetic cannabinoids (SCs), sometimes known as spice or K2, are illegal substances made in a lab.
+They were initially designed to copy the effects of the main active substance in cannabis, tetrahydrocannabinol (THC).

 However, SCs are far more potent than cannabis.
 They are associated with a higher risk of: